-Reading this article gives you a clear idea of the warehouse zone, types of zones in the warehouse’s storage area, and tips to improve each warehouse zone.
+Reading this article gives you a clear idea of the warehouse zone, its types, tips to improve each warehouse zone, types of zones in the warehouse’s storage area, and types of warehouses.

-Depending on the type of products we have to allocate the zone in the warehouse because some products are required to be stored in the refrigerator, some products can be stored in racks, some products can be stored in bins.
+Depending on the type of products, we have to allocate the zone in the warehouse because some products must be stored in the refrigerator, some products are stored in racks, and some products are stored in bins.

 Hence warehouses should have different types of zones.

-In this zone, you can store products that are required to keep away from moisture.
+In this zone, you can store products required to keep away from moisture.

 It is the most common zone in a warehouse.
 In this zone, the temperature will be maintained between 50 to 70 degrees Fahrenheit.

-The temperature of this zone will vary from zero to 38-degree Fahrenheit.
+The temperature of this zone will vary from zero to 38 degrees Fahrenheit.

 Some manufacturing companies require chemicals for their manufacturing process.
 An approved storage cabinet should store these chemicals.

 In this zone, you can store acids.
-This zone should be located separately where the corrosive materials like acids will not contact other items.
+This zone should be located separately because corrosive materials like acids will not contact other items.

 Gas cylinder storage

 Gas cylinders must be stored separately in the warehouse.
-Therefore, it is very needful to follow safety measures like carts and safety chains while transporting the gas cylinders in the warehouse.
+Therefore, it is necessary to follow safety measures like carts and safety chains while transporting the gas cylinders in the warehouse.

 Some products need more space because they will not fit on regular shelves.
-For that products, this zone is useful.
+For those products, this zone is valuable.

 In this zone, you can store valuable items such as brand-name pharmaceuticals.